catmarkley/EarthquakeProject/README.md

 ## Other Files

 "smalltweets.json" - our data file of tweets; contains the first 50,000 tweets (in order of time) from the extremely large original data file containing 2 million tweets.
+This could not be uploaded to github but it is a dependency for this program to run.

 "world_map" - a folder containing the necessary files to generate our map image